yidandanzhu/artist_cnn/readme.md

 ### 4. Parameter Optimization
-I optimized parameters: number of filters for each of nerual net layer, fully connected layer size, batch size and learning rate. optimized parameters:
+I optimized parameters: number of filters for each of nerual net layer, fully connected layer size, batch size and learning rate.
+I also fixed the epoch to be 15.

+optimized parameters:
 	num_filters_conv1 = 16,
 	num_filters_conv2 = 8,